Deco&Design - Furniture

 Drawing by Thomas Sheraton

-What is specific to Sheraton style
+What's specific to the Sheraton style

-Characteristics that are also found in contemporary styles
+Features also found in contemporary styles

 styles in sheraton furniture